FedMeld: A Model-dispersal Federated Learning Framework for Space-ground Integrated Networks: FedMeld Optimization

 where

 Here, $ \alpha_0 $ can be obtained by bisection method since the $f^{'}\left(\alpha\right) $ is monotonic and thus there is only one zero root if $ {f^{'}}\left( {\frac{1}{2}} \right) > 0 $.

-\begin{remark} From (\ref{equ:optimal_delta}), we have the following observation.
-When the training latency requirements become more stringent, or the satellite distribution becomes denser, $\delta^{\ast}$ increases.
-This indicates that the difference in the global round interval of model mixing between adjacent regions becomes larger. \end{remark}

-\begin{remark} The large non-IID degree of data $ \Gamma $ leads to bigger $ \zeta_1 $.
+\begin{remark}[Discussion of the optimal mixing ratio] The large non-IID degree of data $ \Gamma $ leads to bigger $ \zeta_1 $.
 When $ \zeta_1 $ is large enough, $ \alpha_0 $ will be smaller, making $ \alpha^* < \frac{1}{2} $ possible.
-This implies that when the non-IID degree of data is larger, the mixing ratio of historical models from adjacent areas should be less. \end{remark}
+This implies that when the non-IID degree of data is higher, the mixing ratio of historical models from adjacent areas should be less.
+Intuitively, when regional data distributions are highly heterogeneous, the historical model parameters from another region are not only stale but also biased toward a divergent data domain.
+Assigning a large weight to such a model may distort the optimization trajectory of the global model, resulting in slower or unstable convergence.
+Therefore, a smaller $\alpha$ helps reduce the influence of stale or biased historical models, thereby enhancing the stability of convergence. \end{remark}